Looking for a fun day out?

 The famous Bounce pillow.
 Keep your head in the clouds and your feet off the ground!

 The slip sliding Murray hill, or the age ol’ farmer pastime Barnyard baseball, if you’re old enough!

 A romp through the Animal Garden, a playground brimming with barnyard pals!

-Please contact Executive Director of agri-tourism Kristen Lawson at (661) 330-0100 to book a tour, or fill out the form below to request a tour.
+Please contact Director Of Agritourism - Mariah Raygoza at (661) 330-0100 to book a tour, or fill out the form below to request a tour.